 The beauty of LinkedIn is its ability to help you get introduced to the people who can make a difference to your work – it is like an online professional networking event.
 You should be strategically growing your network every week.
 My recommendation is to personalise your connection requests - these may or may not be read, but it is a nice touch to add a salutation and a reason for connecting - it humanises the process and demonstrates your value.

-My second recommendation is to follow up on your new connections (a week or so later) with a long-form message introducing yourself and articulating your business offering.
-NOT in a salesy way - more in an educational way.
-Again there may be no response from the recipient, but at least now they understand why you reached out and what value you can add to their world.
+A further recommendation is to follow up on your new connections (a week or so later) with a long-form message introducing yourself and articulating your business offering, or a problem you see and perhaps a solution.
+The most important part is not to use a salesy approach but to connect more in an educational or informative way.
+Again, there may be no response from the recipient, but at least now they understand why you reached out and what value you can add to their world.

 It is important to remember that effective LinkedIn Marketing is all about context and purpose.
 Both have a place; it isn't one or the other.
 LinkedIn is all about being visible, adding value and building relationships.

 Need help to build your online professional brand – read more about it here.